Nate-Wessel/charta-vitae/README.md

     - `end_time` (ongoing = none)
     - `color`
     - `page` Can this perhaps be used to provide an extended description of the occupation?

+## Graphical Layout
+Layout will be done with d3.js and will essentially be a highly customized force-directed graph.